Relintai/pandemonium_engine/platform/frt/doc/Utgard.md

 debootstrap chroot, this driver is the reason.

 It is a pain to use because it only supports old versions of the Linux kernel, but it is full-featured.
-The Lima driver is already useable and it is the one I would personally use, but for some use cases, the legacy driver is still the way to go.
+The Lima driver is already usable and it is the one I would personally use, but for some use cases, the legacy driver is still the way to go.